parallel-search/15418-final-project/README.md

 Our 125% goal is to expand our algorithmic domain to implement parallel Rapidly Random Trees (RRT), a widely used algorithm in Robotics [2].

 Our 75% goal is to have complete working version of parallel A*, although it might not be up to similar performance as the paper in [1].
-For this goal, we would be able to implement it in either GPU or multi-core CPU, but perhaps not both.
+For this goal, we would be able to implement it in the GPU.

 For demos, we could potentially visualize the A* search algorithm on various problems by showing the nodes that were expanded in the order that they were by different threads.
 We would be able to color code the nodes by the thread that expanded the node.